zencart/documentation/content/dev/plugins/upgrading_to_158.md

 PHP 8.2 introduces a new restriction which deprecates the use of dynamic properties.

 There are two ways to fix this:
 - Change your class to declare and scope all their properties (class member variables) in the class definition.
-You can see an example of this in `includes/modules/order_total/ot_group_pricing.php` in how the variables `$check` and `$code` are declared and scoped explicitly in 1.5.8 but not in 1.5.7.
+You can see an example of this in `includes/modules/order_total/ot_group_pricing.php` in how the variables `$_check` and `$code` are declared and scoped explicitly in 1.5.8 but not in 1.5.7.

 - Change your class to explictly allow dynamic properties.
 You can see an example of this in `admin/includes/classes/object_info.php` - the class declaration is preceded by